biotite-dev/biotite/doc/tutorial/sequence/annotations.rst

 .. jupyter-execute::

-    # At first we have the find the feature with the 'gene' key
+    # At first, we have to find the feature with the 'gene' key
     for feature in annotation:
         if feature.key == "gene":
             gene_feature = feature
-    # Then we create a subannotation from the feature's location
+    # Then, we create a subannotation from the feature's location
     # Since the stop value of the slice is still exclusive,
-    # the stop value is the position of the last base +1
+    # the stop value is the position of the last base + 1
     loc = list(gene_feature.locs)[0]
-    sub_annot = annotation[loc.first : loc.last +1]
+    sub_annot = annotation[loc.first : loc.last + 1]
     # Print the remaining features and their locations
     for feature in sub_annot:
         locs = [str(loc) for loc in sorted(feature.locs, key=lambda l: l.first)]